 The report examined other benefits, including reduced oil use and lower greenhouse gas emissions in Michigan, including:

 “Accelerating the use of electric vehicles in Michigan will reduce dangerous pollution and protect our air, land and Great Lakes, said Joe Halso, Associate Attorney with the Sierra Club.
-“Now is the time to put Michigan on the road to cleaner air, a better grid, and stronger economy by improving drivers' access to our cleanest and cheapest transportation fuel: electricity.”
+“Now is the time to put Michigan on the road to cleaner air, a better grid, and a stronger economy by improving drivers' access to our cleanest and cheapest transportation fuel: electricity.”